GeoBosh/timeSeriesDoc/docs/news/index.md

   ‘timeSeries’ objects.
 Previously they were turned into S4 generics with S4 methods.

-- streamlined timeSeries methods for a number of functions.
+- streamlined `"timeSeries"` methods for a number of functions.
 Left only S3 methods or only S4 methods were suitable.

 - consolidated the NAMESPACE.